Can Watching Sports Increase Your Sex Drive?

 Parties for the big game are a great way to meet new people.
 It’s easy to get caught up in the moment, but it is even more important to stay safe.
 Safe is sexy, after all.

 Remember that while condoms can protect from a having a “Super Bowl baby” of your own, they can’t completely protect you from sexually transmitted infections or HIV, so make sure that you and your partner have both gotten tested as well.
 Once you know that you’re safe and healthy, bring on the fun stuff!

 Sex Can Help Relieve Stress

 Whether tensions are high in the last minutes of the game you’re watching, or you’re playing the sport yourself, sex is a natural outgrowth of this tension release.
-Just ask the Olympic athletes who went through 450,000 condoms in Rio during last year’s festivities.
+Just ask the Olympic athletes who went through 450,000 condoms in Rio during the Olympics.

 Plenty of studies show that sex can relieve stress levels.
 A study from Arizona State University indicated that “sex can lead you to feel less stressed, and being less stressed (or at least in a better mood) can lead to more sex.”
 So whether your team wins or loses, sex is still a great solution!

 - Gender differences in erotic plasticity: The female sex drive as socially flexible and responsive.
 Psychological Bulletin.
 2000. .

 - Effect of Testosterone Solution 2% on Testosterone Concentration, Sex Drive and Energy in Hypogonadal Men: Results of a Placebo Controlled Study.
 The Journal of Urology.
 2016. .